-At June 30, 2018, the District has covenanted in its resolution and to establish and maintain water system rates, fees, and other charges sufficient to pay operating expenses and to produce an aggregate amount of water revenues in excess of expense in each fiscal year equal to at least 120% of the then-current fiscal year's principal and interest requirements on the bonds.
-At June 30, 2018, management believes the District was in compliance with the covenant.
+At June 30, 2019, the District has covenanted in its resolution and to establish and maintain water system rates, fees, and other charges sufficient to pay operating expenses and to produce an aggregate amount of water revenues in excess of expense in each fiscal year equal to at least 120% of the then-current fiscal year's principal and interest requirements on the bonds.
+At June 30, 2019, management believes the District was in compliance with the covenant.

-NOTE 10 RETIREMENT PLAN
+NOTE 9 RETIREMENT PLAN

 The District records its retirement plan in accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions, as amended by GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
+The other postemployment benefit plan is not described below due to its relative insignificance to the District's financial statements.